sagemathinc/cocalc-doc/source/howto/install-python-lib.rst

 .. warning::

     Your project **must** have the :ref:`"Internet access" upgrade <project-upgrades>` in order to download software from a remote repository (e.g. PyPI or Anaconda) to your project.
-    The install command will not work unless you :ref:`upgrade your project <project-upgrades>` to have internet access.
+    Installing a Python package will require you to :ref:`add a license <project-add-license>` or :ref:`add upgrades <project-upgrades>` so that your project has internet access.

 A way to work around such a blocked internet access is to :doc:`upload the package files <./upload>` into your project.